LennyThompson/firebase-demo/README.md

 ####A short word about time stamping.

-You can set time fields in your data (in this case the updated and created fields) to a ```javascript`serverValue.TIMESTAMP` object, which will then be filled on the database side with the UTC time when the data arrived.This makes time setting between devices easier to sychronise, but has further advantages in database validation.
+You can set time fields in your data (in this case the updated and created fields) to a `serverValue.TIMESTAMP` object, which will then be filled on the database side with the UTC time when the data arrived.This makes time setting between devices easier to sychronise, but has further advantages in database validation.

-A field that has been set using the ```javascript`serverValue.TIMESTAMP` object can then be compared to now in the validation rules in your schema, providing the opportunity to ensure data consistency.
+A field that has been set using the `serverValue.TIMESTAMP` object can then be compared to now in the validation rules in your schema, providing the opportunity to ensure data consistency.
 It is however not exported by *_angularfire2_*, and has to be accessed somewhat dodgily through the database object from _firebsase3_.
 I guess this is a work in progress.

 ###And then delete...

 So in this schema images dont get deleted - they get moved from active to deleted.
 Maybe in future there might be a purge function added?
 Nonetheless, the act of moving the object from one place to another demonstrates all the salient features of firebase delete.

-The ```javascript`deleteInDatabase` method first builds the path to the image to be deleted, and removes it from the database - note as with set, this will remove everything below that node in the path.
+The `deleteInDatabase` method first builds the path to the image to be deleted, and removes it from the database - note as with set, this will remove everything below that node in the path.
 Then it simply sets the data into the deleted path, and again anything that might have been there already will be destroyed.

 The storage object is left where it is...